-A First Timer's Guide to Hiking the Tallest Mountain in the Contiguous U.S.
+A First Timer's Guide to Hiking America's Tallest Mountain*

 35mm film photography and lessons learned from summiting California's 14,505 foot Mt.
-Whitney
+Whitney, top of the contiguous U.S.

 When I got the call I had recently moved to Washington, which by no surprise was the ideal training ground.
 Between the dog runs, evening skates, and hikes to find the last remains of snow my new home had whipped me into shape.
 Even with all the preparation I still struggled with self-doubt, but by time I was in California and we started the familiar drive up Highway 395 I was more excited than anything.